DiRAC-Training/FM003-Software-engineering/_episodes/00-software-lifecycle.md

 - "Why is a development process important?"
 - "What are the different development stages?"
 objectives:
-- "Explain some of the common issues found in academic software development"
+- "Explain some of the common issues found in academic software development."
 - "Summarise the benefits of following a process of developing software"
 - "Define the fundamental stages in software development"
 - "Express how different process stages are connected"